You are currently viewing Conditioner Overuse: Risks and How to Avoid Them

 3. Product Buildup

 Using too much conditioner or not rinsing it out properly can cause residue buildup.
 Over time, this can make your hair appear dirty, block nutrients, and hinder healthy growth.
+You can also follow a proper routine by reading our article on a natural hair care routine for healthy and strong hair.

 4. Hair Breakage